sroberts/sroberts.github.io/_posts/2015-02-16-apt-is-a-who-not-a-what.md

 ## So what now?

 This rant, and even I can call my own rant a rant, isn't out of nowhere.
-Today Kaspersky released a report about the [_Carbanak APT_: A finically motivated attacker operating all over the world.](http://securelist.com/blog/research/68732/the-great-bank-robbery-the-carbanak-apt/) I have no doubt that this will be a great paper worth reading.
+Today Kaspersky released a report about the [_Carbanak APT_: A finically motivated attacker operating all over the world](http://securelist.com/blog/research/68732/the-great-bank-robbery-the-carbanak-apt/)(Report: [<i class="fa fa-file-pdf-o"></i> Carbanak_APT_eng.pdf](http://25zbkz3k00wn2tp5092n6di7b5k.wpengine.netdna-cdn.com/files/2015/02/Carbanak_APT_eng.pdf)).
+I have no doubt that this will be a great paper worth reading.
 I have no doubt the group they describe is using some interesting techniques.
 But I am 100% certain this is a misuse of the term APT.

 __APT has moved away from its original definition, from a term of art to a term of marketing.
 It's not descriptive, except to say that the solution has to include hundreds of thousands of dollars in professional services, endpoint monitoring, intelligence portals, and feeds with millions of indicators.__